0xsend/send-info-docs/docs/welcome/team.md

 ## Leadership

 ### **Allen Eubank - Founding CTO**
+A polyglot programmer and systems architect who brings deep expertise in product development and infrastructure.
+Allen's journey includes a successful exit as CTO at AdLibertas, where he led engineering teams building ad waterfall optimization and pLTV pipelines.
+Prior to Send, he was a founding engineer at SendNodes, developing POKT Wallet browser extension and staking platform.
+At Send, Allen leads R&D efforts focused on self-sovereign control of digital assets and identities.
+With experience spanning JavaScript, Ruby, Python, Java, Kotlin, Go, and Ethereum, he's built everything from big data pipelines to Send app itself.
+A committed open-source contributor since entering crypto in 2021, his philosophy is simple: "We can build anything we want given enough time."

 ### **Ethen Eric - Founding CEO**
 Oversees all things finance, tokenomics, and product.
 Passionate about decentralized finance and making money more accessible.